 The board of trustees has authorized up to 6,130,276 Series B preferred shares for issuance.
 Series B preferred shares are convertible into Shares on a one-for-one basis and contain provisions for adjustment to prevent dilution.
 For fiscal years beginning before January 1, 1997, the Series B preferred shares were entitled to a quarterly dividend in an amount equal to the greater of (i) \$0.10 per share or (ii) the dividend on the Shares.
+For fiscal years beginning on and after January 1, 1997, Series B preferred shares are entitled to quarterly dividend in the Shares.
 For fiscal years beginning on and after January 1, 1997, Series B preferred shares are entitled to quarterly dividends in an amount equal to the greater of (i) \$0.10 per share, (ii) 65% of the highest funds from operations per Share for any preceding fiscal year or (iii) the dividend on the Shares.
 Dividends on the Series B preferred shares are cumulative from the original issue date.
-Pacific Retail is restricted from paying any dividends on any Shares or shares ranking on a parity with, or ranking junior to, the Series B preferred shares, unless all cumulative dividends are simultaneously paid on the Series B preferred shares.
+Pacific Retail is restricted from paying any dividends on any Shares or shares ranking on a parity with, or ranking junior to, the Series B preferred shares, unless all cumulative dividends are simultaneously paid on the Series B preferred shares, shares.